F3rren/aquarium-interface/README.md

 ![Status: Stable](https://img.shields.io/badge/status-stable-success.svg)
 ![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)

+> **Important:**
+> This application requires the companion backend service [Aquarium Monitor](https://github.com/F3rren/aquarium-monitor) to operate.
+> Without this backend, real-time data, database persistence, and most features will not be available.
+>
+> Make sure to set up the backend before running the app and configure the API connection in your project settings.

 A cross-platform aquarium monitoring app designed for hobbyists to track water parameters, tank inhabitants, and maintenance activities with real-time integration.

 ![Dashboard Demo](./assets/app.gif)